ibm-cloud-docs/databases-for-elasticsearch/high-availability.md

 {{site.data.keyword.databases-for-elasticsearch}} does not auto-scale.
 Deployment owners can [monitor](/docs/services/databases-for-elasticsearch?topic=databases-for-elasticsearch-monitoring) the state of the deployment, estimate typical resource usage, and scale the deployment accordingly.

-If you are planning on running operations that might put a spike in the usual RAM usage, or any data operations that could overflow your allotted storage, you should manually scale your service's resources up first to avoid hitting any resource limits that would affect deployment operations.
+If you are planning on running operations that might put a spike in the usual RAM usage, or any data operations that could overflow your allotted storage, you can scale your service's resources up to avoid hitting resource limits that can affect deployment operations.

 ## SLA